mayukhchatterjee7029/svm_visualizer_make_moons/README.md

 - The visualization requires matplotlib backend support
 - Dataset coordinates are set to `[-1.5, 2.45, -1, 1.5]` for consistent comparison
 - Models must be trained before running the visualization code

+---
+⭐ If you found this project helpful, please consider giving it a star!